FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-coding-dojo.md

 Aftermath
 ---------

 I was accepted!
-Here’s part of the email they sent me:
+Here's part of the email they sent me:

     Congratulations!